snefrukai/15-112/hw_and_extra.md

         - call drawCell()
     - drawCell(app,canvas,row,col)
       - use the color stored in the board[row][col]
 - test code

 #### 3 Creating and Drawing the fallingPiece

 - select a random falling piece in a random color
   - set pieces parameter
     - tetrisPieces
       - list of boolean
       - whether the given cell is painted
     - tetrisPieceColors
   - newFallingPiece(app)
     - randomly choose i from pieces
       - set fallingPiece
       - set fallingPieceColor
     - position in middle of the top row
       - set fallingPieceRow
       - set fallingPieceCol
 - draw it over the board
   - drawFallingPiece()
-    - iterate over each cell in the fallingPiece
+    - iterate every cell in fallingPiece
     - if T: call drawCell
   - add color parameter to drawCell()
 - test code
   - changes the falling piece whenever any key is pressed

-- Moving the fallingPiece left/right/down
+#### 4 Moving the fallingPiece left/right/down

+- make move
+  - when key pressed is in direction
+  - moveFallingPiece()
+  - check legal
+    - the result of the move
+    - fallingPieceIsLegal()
+      - iterate every cell in fallingPiece
+      - on board
+      - no collision -> empty color
+    - if not legal, undo
+- when piece reach bottom

+  - stay until reset

 - Rotating the fallingPiece
 - Dropping and Placing the fallingPiece and Handling Game-Over
 - Removing Full Rows and Keeping Score